-Wish 1 is who you want to make health care decisions for you when you cannot.
+- Wish 1 is who you want to make health care decisions for you when you cannot.

-Wish 2 is what kind of medical treatment you want.
+- Wish 2 is what kind of medical treatment you want.

-Wish 3 is for how comfortable you want to be at the end of your life.
+- Wish 3 is for how comfortable you want to be at the end of your life.

-Wish 4 is how you wish to be treated by people.
+- Wish 4 is how you wish to be treated by people.

-Wish 5 is what you want your loved ones to know.
+- Wish 5 is what you want your loved ones to know.

 This document costs $5 for the form and takes the place of a Living Will and a Medical Power of Attorney.
 It is accepted in 42 states as a valid Living Will.
 What I really like about it, is that it includes “heart and soul” issues as well as medical.
 It also feels more user friendly and less overwhelming than most legal documents.

 Finally, I created a will, living will, and healthcare power of attorney documents about 10 years ago.
-My children are older and I need to change some things so I’ll be going through this process again.
+My children are older now and I need to change some things, so I’ll be going through this process again.
 When I made my will 10 years ago, it really gave me peace of mind that my children would be cared for if anything happened to me.
 Give yourself that gift!

 Disclosure: I am not a legal professional.
 Please do not assume that this information is correct for your situation or state.
 Consult resources in your location to comply with local laws and to make sure these documents are done correctly.

-If you enjoyed this post, you may also like http://upbeatliving.net/be-your-own-health-advocate-part1/
+If you enjoyed this post, you may also like https://upbeatliving.net/be-your-own-health-advocate-part1/